Electrosvalnunes/iwcs-dataset-omnetpp-iiot-wsn-attacks/README.md

 ## License

-This dataset is distributed under the license specified in the Zenodo record and in the repository `LICENSE` file.
+This dataset is distributed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

+You are free to share and adapt the dataset for any purpose, provided that appropriate credit is given to the original author and source.

-Please refer to the Zenodo record for the official license information.
+See the `LICENSE` file and the Zenodo record for more details.

 ---